-- Footpaths are to be constructed at the time of development in accordance with Appendix E: List of Council Inspections and Inspection ChecklistsAppendix E: List of Council Inspections and Inspection Checklists. - Footpath alignments are to be offset by no more than 300mm from property boundaries in existing areas and by no more than 50mm from property boundaries in new Developments. - The minimum footpath width should be 1.5m in residential areas and 2.0m in commercial areas. - Footpaths of 75mm thickness are acceptable only in well-established areas where the risk of site construction damage is negligible.
+- Footpaths are to be constructed at the time of development in accordance with Appendix E: List of Council Inspections and Inspection Checklists. - Footpath alignments are to be offset by no more than 300mm from property boundaries in existing areas and by no more than 50mm from property boundaries in new Developments. - The minimum footpath width should be 1.5m in residential areas and 2.0m in commercial areas. - Footpaths of 75mm thickness are acceptable only in well-established areas where the risk of site construction damage is negligible.
 On greenfield sites, or where there is significant scope for further development, the depth of the footpath should be 125mm throughout. - The desirable maximum cross-fall on footpaths is 1:50 and the absolute maximum cross-fall is 1:40, including kerb crossings.
-Kerb crossings are to be provided in accordance with Australian Standard AS/NZS1428.4, 2009 Design for Access and Mobility Means to Assist the Orientation of People with Vision Impairment Tactile Ground Surface Indicators at locations identified in consultation with Council's Engineering Department. - Council will expect footpaths to be constructed of concrete or asphalt, and to comply with Australian Standard AS/NZS1428.4, 2009 Design for Access and Mobility Means to Assist the Orientation of People with Vision Impairment Tactile Ground Surface Indicators for surface finish.
-Tactile Ground Surface Indicators should be provided in accordance with AS/NZS 1428.4, with the VicRoads Traffic Engineering Manual Volume 1 Section 4.9 and with Appendix B: Engineering Acceptance Process for DevelopmentsAppendix B: Engineering 13.3 only require these indicators to be installed in the central commercial area of urban centres.
+Kerb crossings are to be provided in accordance with Australian Standard AS/NZS1428.4, 2009 Design for Access and Mobility Means to Assist the Orientation of People with Vision Impairment Tactile Ground Surface Indicators at locations identified in consultation with Council's Engineering Department. - Council will expect footpaths to be constructed of concrete or asphalt, and to comply with Australian Standard AS/NZS1428.4, 2009 Design for Access and Mobility - Means to Assist the Orientation of People with Vision Impairment - Tactile Ground Surface Indicators for surface finish.
+Tactile Ground Surface Indicators should be provided in accordance with AS/NZS 1428.4, with the VicRoads Traffic Engineering Manual Volume 3 - Part 2.19